 CT head: venogram axial

 The lower limb lymph nodes consist of the:

 Mesorectal lymph nodes refers to lymph nodes that are present in the mesorectal fascia.
 Their assessment is important in the staging of colorectal tumors such as rectal cancer and anal cancer.

 According to one study, the majority of nodes were located in the proximal two-thirds ...

 The pharyngeal (or superficial) mucosal space is a deep compartment of the head and neck, located between the fascia of the pharyngeal constrictor muscles (buccopharyngeal or visceral fascia) and the mucosal surface of the nasopharynx, oropharynx, and hypopharynx.

 Not a true anatom...

 Thoracic lymph nodes are divided into 14 stations as defined by the International Association for the Study of Lung Cancer (IASLC) 1, principally in the context of oncologic staging.
-For the purpose of prognostication, the stations may be grouped into 7 zones.
-The IASLC definitions leave some a...
+For the purpose of prognostication, the stations may be grouped into seven zones.
+The IASLC definitions leave so...